HarcourtsAcademy/grav-ha-user/pages/02.training/02.auction/04.auction-programme/auction-program.md

 - How to handle offers prior to auction and hold buyer interest up until the auction day
 - How to establish a strong working relationship and communicate effectively with sellers

-### Industry Qualification Units Delivered
-- [CPPDSM4019A](/get-qualified/units/cppdsm4019) Prepare for auction and complete sale

 ### Programme Structure
 The Auction for Sales Programme is a full day often run in conjunction with our Auctioneering Programme out of Academy training rooms.